Battle of Camerone and the hand of Captain Danjou

 Music of the Foreign Legion

 La musique de la Légion étrangère (La Musique principale up to 1999).
 The Music of the Foreign Legion.
 It is a traditional part and a symbol of the Foreign Legion.
-It has already been established in 1832.
-The Music is comprised exclusively of legionnaires, which have finished the same four-months basic training as the rest did.
-In 1962, it left Sidi bel Abbes in Algeria.
-The Music was redeployed to Aubagne, in the quarters of the 1er RE.
+It was established in 1832.
+The Music is composed exclusively of legionnaires, which have finished the same four-month-long basic training as the rest have.
+In 1962, the music band left the Foreign Legion headquarters based in Sidi bel Abbes, Algeria.
+The Music moved to Aubagne with the rest of 1er RE.
 Today, about 55 members of the Music travel and play around the world to present the Foreign Legion.